MaginnGroup/Cassandra/Documentation/source/guides/solids.rst

    system (``*.xyz``)

 The MCF and fragment library file can be created using the scripts discussed in :ref:`sec:mcfgen` and :ref:`sec:libgen`.
-Each of these scripts requires a starting PDB configuration file.
+Each of these scripts require a starting PDB configuration file.
 The input file also requires specific parameters as given in the following section.
 Sample input scripts for GCMC simulations of various fluids in silicalite are included in the Examples/GCMC